robertbiv/Crypto-Transaction-Tracker/docs/STAKING_EXAMPLES.md

-# Ledger Staking Examples - Real-World Scenarios
+# Staking Examples - Real-World Scenarios

 Ready-to-use configurations for common staking setups.
 Copy and adapt to your situation.